🥕 Explore South Australia's world-class food culture with Cooee Tours · Plan your Adelaide trip →

 Snacks & Treats

-✈️ Traveling Tip: Most dry goods (spices, tea, chocolate, honey, packaged foods) travel well.
-For fresh items, many stallholders can vacuum-pack cheese and smallgoods.
-Some offer shipping services for wine and bulky items.
+Most dry goods (spices, tea, chocolate, honey, packaged foods) travel well in carry-on or checked baggage.
+For fresh items, many stallholders can vacuum-pack cheese and smallgoods for travel.
+Some offer refrigerated packing for short hauls.
+Always check Australian biosecurity rules before attempting to take fresh produce interstate or internationally — biosecurity is strict and fines are significant.

 The market occupies a full city block bounded by Gouger Street (north), Grote Street (south), Moonta Street (west), and Central Market Arcade (east).
 Multiple entrances make it accessible from all sides.